 Also, the decision generally conflicts with the Rule of Two’s overall policy goal of funneling VA’s procurements into the hands of VOSBs and SDVOSBs.
 Armed with this decision, VA could evade the Rule of Two (for at least some supply procurements) by requesting that GPO imprint a few words on procured goods–even in cases where the printing component constitutes only a small fraction of the procurement.

 For example, VA could start using GPO to acquire surgical instruments because VA decides it wants to print certain information (perhaps the name of the VA medical facility at which they’ll be used) directly on them.
-Don’t get me wrong, I don’t think that VA will start acquiring everything it needs through GPO.
-But it gives VA another way to maneuver around the Rule to Two–a loophole which, in my view, contradicts the statute’s requirements and the Supreme Court’s Kindgomware decision.
+Don’t get us wrong; we don’t think that VA will (or could!) start acquiring everything it needs through GPO.
+But it gives VA another way to maneuver around the Rule to Two–a loophole which, in our view, may contradict the statute’s requirements and the Supreme Court’s Kindgomware decision.